 Which Steadyrack is right for my bike?

-Whether you’re an avid cyclist, just starting out, or enjoy spinning the legs every once and a while, with Steadyrack, you can have peace of mind knowing your bike is stored safely and securely.
+Whether you’re an avid cyclist, just starting out or enjoy spinning the legs every once and a while, with Steadyrack, you’ll have peace of mind knowing that your bike is stored safely and securely.

 Although you can use the above method, we recommend manually measuring your bike with a tape measure (or similar) as there can be discrepancies – often these numbers don’t include the tyre tread.